rukkanen/component_library/RobotCar/car_structure.md

 The RoboCar is equipped with a SparkFun microSD Transflash Breakout, which allows it to store navigation data and a map.
 This feature enables the RoboCar to record and save its movements, helping it navigate more efficiently and effectively.
 The microSD card provides ample storage capacity for storing data, ensuring that the RoboCar can access and utilize the information as needed.
 By storing navigation data, the RoboCar can enhance its performance and optimize its movements, making it a more reliable and intelligent autonomous vehicle.

 ## Camera and storing/sending picture
 There's a lot of space on the microSD card to store pictures.
 The pictures can be sent to a webserver which can be accessed by the owner of the robot car.
 The pictures can be stored on the microSD card for later viewing or analysis.
 The camera can be controlled through the web interface, allowing the user to capture images of the robot car's surroundings.
 The camera can pan and tilt to capture images from different angles, providing a comprehensive view of the environment.
 The pictures can be sent to the webserver for viewing or storage, enhancing the robot car's functionality and capabilities.
+Put as much of the graphics processing to ESP-01 since it has a lot of power.

 ## Absolutely all HW components (many might not be needed!)
 - 2x Micro Arduino